Pacific Leaders B.C. loan forgiveness

-- You must complete the 12 months of employment as a regular employee to receive any loan forgiveness, as well as the "interest free" subsidy.
+- You must complete 12 full months of employment as a regular employee to receive any loan forgiveness for that year

 Loan forgiveness is not a taxable benefit.

 If your B.C. portion is not up to date, you'll need to bring your loan into good standing and email StudentAidBC with a clearance letter from the federal government case management unit of the National Student Loans Service Centre (NSLSC) proving you're no longer in default, to be eligible for Pacific Leaders Loan Forgiveness.

-If you're in part-time studies, your repayment status means you're eligible for the Loan Forgiveness program.
-If you return to full-time studies, then you're not eligible because you'll be in “interest free,” non-payment status during that time.
+If you return to full-time studies, you're not eligible as your loans will be in non-payment status during that time.
 You can re-apply when you return to work.